 Jack is as excited about his new identity as we are about getting a great new haircut.
 Sure, maybe he's just excited because it's a cultural taboo.
 Then again, maybe he's excited because he knows it's going to give him power over the others.

 He giggled and flecked them while the boys laughed at his reeking palms.
 Then Jack grabbed Maurice and rubbed the stuff [blood] over his cheeks.
 (8.195)

-After the boys kill the mother pig, they laugh and smear their faces with her blood, another sort of mask and a way to feel distanced from the event that has just taken place.
-As long as they don’t have to feel like themselves, their actions don’t seem as horrifying to them.
+After the boys kill the mother pig, they smear their faces with her blood.
+First things first: ew, gross.
+But it's also smart.
+The blood becomes a mask that distances the boys from the event.
+If they don't feel like themselves, their actions don't seem as horrifying to them.